 - Other Methods of sedation– Intravenous or intra-muscular sedatives can also be given per the situation.
-Suppositories may salon be used
+Suppositories may also be used

 in younger children.

-- General anesthesia – When the dental surgeon needs to keep the patient unconscious for a longer period he or she will use a general anesthesia.
+- General anesthesia – When the dental surgeon needs to keep the patient unconscious for a longer period, he or she will use general anesthesia.
 The child will be unconscious and will need time to recover senses and muscle control.

 Before and After

-Before sedation / anesthesia, the patient will normally be required to have had only a light meal.
-In case of general anesthesia, the child needs to be kept under surveillance till he or she recovers her senses and control fully.
+Before sedation / anesthesia, the patient will normally be required only have a light meal.
+In case of general anesthesia, the child needs to be kept under surveillance until he or she recovers her senses and control fully.
 The patient may also react to food intake.